ScholliYT/Broken-Links-Crawler-Action/README.md

 **Optional** The names of html element attributes to extract links from.
 This can be useful in you are crawling a site that uses a library like [lazyload](https://github.com/tuupola/lazyload) to lazy-load images -- you would want to make your search_attrs 'href,src,data-src'.  (default 'href,src')

+### `resolve_before_filtering`

+**Optional** By default, the crawler will apply the includes/excludes filtering criteria to the links as they appear in the html source.
+For example, if a link has a relative url in the html source, then the includes/excludes will be applied to the link in its relative form.
+By setting this value to true, the crawler will fully resolve the link to its absolute representation before applying the includes/excludes filtering criteria.
+If you wanted to only crawl links that are prefixed with your site ('http://mysite.com/') then you would set `resolve_before_filtering` to `'true'` and set `include_url_prefix` to `'http://mysite.com/'`.  (default false)

 ## Example usage
 ```yml
 uses: ScholliYT/Broken-Links-Crawler-Action@v3